Arthur C. Cope Scholar Award

 The Arthur C. Cope Fund

-The Arthur C. Cope Scholar Awards were established in 1984 by the ACS Board of Directors, on recommendation of the ACS Division of Organic Chemistry, under the terms of the will of Arthur C. Cope.
+The Arthur C. Cope Scholar Awards were established in 1984 by the ACS Board of Directors on recommendation of the ACS Division of Organic Chemistry and under the terms of the will of Arthur C. Cope.
 The Cope Scholar Awards are supported by income from the Arthur C. Cope Fund, which is administered by the ACS.

 American Chemical Society